dynobase-icon

 • AWS-owned key (free and encrypts the key by default)

-• AWS-managed key (there will be a fee, and stores the key in the user's account)
+• AWS-managed key (fee-based, stored in the user's account)

 Comparing Other Features of DynamoDB and Amazon RDS